 We have audited the accompanying consolidated balance sheet of Cyclacel Pharmaceuticals, Inc. (a development stage company) as of December 31, 2011, and the related consolidated statements of operations, stockholders' equity, and cash flows for the year then ended and the period from August 13, 1996 (inception) to December 31, 2011.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
 The financial statements as of December 31, 2010, and for the period August 13, 1996 (inception) to December 31, 2010, were audited by other auditors whose report dated March 31, 2011 expressed an unqualified opinion on those statements.
 The financial statements for the period August 13, 1996 (inception) to December 31, 2010, include total revenues and net loss applicable to common shareholders of \$9,070,000 and \$282,873,000, respectively.
-Our opinion on the statements of operations, stockholders' equity, and cash flows for the period August 13, 1996 (inception) to December 31, 2010, is based solely on the report of other auditors.
+Our opinion on the statements of operations, stockholders' equity, and cash flows for the period August 13, 1996 (inception) to December 31, 2011, insofar as it relates to the amounts for prior periods through December 31, 2010, is based solely on the report of other auditors.